aig-upf/smart-carpooling-demo/README.md

 ![Image of the visualizer](doc/img/visualiser_full.png)

+You can see a demo of the visualizer in the following [link](https://youtu.be/aSRF6AdUHjs).

 ## <a name="credits"></a>Credits

 The code for creating and solving smart mobility problems has been written by: